Our Story

 First Serious Plans

-On Valentines Day, they wrapped up their final “life story date,” which is just as it sounds: an ongoing series of dates where they shared their life story chronologically.
+On Valentines Day, they wrapped up their final “life story date,” which is just as it sounds: an ongoing series of dates where they shared their life stories chronologically.
 Unfortunately, as they finished the stories, they landed on their most recent exes.
 Archer said sheepishly, “I am sorry for the timing, but I planned to tell you today that I want to build a life with you.”
-Elizabeth agreed wholeheartedly.
+Elizabeth wholeheartedly agreed.

 Better cook?